openstack-archive/tripleo-heat-templates/roles/README.rst

   defaults to '%stackname%-{{role.name.lower()}}-%index%'
   sets the default for {{role.name}}HostnameFormat parameter in overcloud.yaml

+* ImageDefault: (string) optional default image name or ID, defaults to overcloud-full

+* FlavorDefault: (string) optional default flavor name or ID, defaults to baremetal

+* RoleParametersDefault: (map) optional default to the per-role RoleParameters value, this enables roles to specify specific values appropriate to their configuration, defaults to an empty map.

 * disable_constraints: (boolean) optional, whether to disable Nova and Glance constraints for each role specified in the templates.